Sydney Uber driver sentenced to 9 years in prison for rape

-SYDNEY (AP) — An Uber driver was sentenced on Tuesday to nine years in prison for raping a drunken woman who fell asleep in the back of his ride-hailing car in Sydney.
+SYDNEY (AP) — An Uber driver was sentenced on Tuesday to nine years in prison on a conviction of raping a drunken woman who fell asleep in the back of his ride-hailing car in Sydney.

-He picked the woman up from Sydney’s Kings Cross nightclub precinct and raped her in a side street.
+The Pakistani citizen had picked the woman up from Sydney’s Kings Cross nightclub district.
+He then pulled into a gas station, where he bought condoms.

+Naveed was accused of raping the woman in a side street, but he argued that the sex was consensual.

 Most Read Stories